Divinare/eg15nsp/README.md

     $ git pull
     $ make setup-backend deploy-backend

+The instance has ports 22 (SSH) and 1883 (MQTT) exposed.
+The API port 3000 is **not** public, so if you want to access it use SSH port forwarding.

 # HackLab Environment und das Blinkenlichts

 *This is just notes to keep them somewhere accessible.*